dgpinheiro/fvaria/README.md

 * Nuclear genome

 We first adjusted the GFF to satisfy NCBI genome submission requirements, such as locus_tag attribute.
-We also added eggNOG-mapper annotation to the coding genes.
+We also added eggNOG-mapper annotation for the coding genes.

 ```bash=
 ./adj_gff.pl -i Fvar-1.2.gff -e ./output_file.emapper.annotations > Fvar-1.2-ncbi.gff